 40. Create a Focal Wall with Color

 One colored accent wall creates instant impact without overwhelming the space.
 Choose the wall behind your sofa or the one you see when entering the room.
-Deep forest green, burnt orange, or rich sapphire blue all make stunning choices.
+Deep forest green burnt orange or rich sapphire blue all make stunning choices.
 Keep the other three walls neutral to let your accent wall shine.
-This is commitment without going overboardโyou can always repaint one wall if you change your mind.
+This is commitment without going overboard — and you can always repaint if you change your mind.

 42. Design Around a Piano